Lummox (film): Production

+Reception

-She received praise for her acting, with one newspaper stating: "Winifred Westover’s characterization of the buxom servant girl, whose little world has been the drab atmosphere of cheap lodging houses, shabby humanity and cruel employers, reaches heights rarely ever attained."
+Westover received praise for her acting, with one newspaper stating: "Winifred Westover’s characterization of the buxom servant girl, whose little world has been the drab atmosphere of cheap lodging houses, shabby humanity and cruel employers, reaches heights rarely ever attained."
 It has at times been incorrectly reported that she was nominated for an Academy Award for Best Actress for her performance in the film.
 Academy Awards databases make no mention of such a nomination however.

-Preservation status
+Preservation

-Per IMDB, the film survives at the British Film Institute, and the soundtrack discs are preserved at the UCLA Film and Television Archive.
+A copy of Lummox survives at the British Film Institute, and archival copies of the soundtrack are preserved at the UCLA Film and Television Archive on five discs.
 The film had a Movietone soundtrack, however, discs were prepared for theaters not yet wired for sound-on-film.